ARCHER2-HPC/archer2-fortran-intro/section1.01/README.md

 Write a program which prints out the actual values of the symbols `output_unit`, `error_unit`, and `input_unit`
 (all from `iso_fortran_env`) to the screen.

+If you haven't used the `only` clause in your `use iso_fortran_env`, add it now.
+What happens to the results if you miss out one of the symbols referenced from the `only` clause?
+This behaviour will be explained in the following section.

+A version of this program ia available as `exercise1.f90`.